micmejia/bible-dump/AMPC/Numbers/Num 10.md

-And Moses said, [^a]Do not leave us, I pray you; for you know how we are to encamp in the wilderness, and you will serve as eyes for us.
+And Moses said, Do not leave us, I pray you; for you know how we are to encamp in the wilderness, and you will serve as eyes for us.